edouardpignede/edouardpignede.github.io/_pages/publications.md

 <button onclick="toggleAbstract(this)">Abstract</button>

 <div style="display: none; margin-top: 10px;">
-  <p> Migration is often perceived as a key tool to adapt to climate change.
+  <p>Migration is often perceived as a key tool to adapt to climate change.
 However, in developing countries, many households face liquidity constraints that prevent them from migrating when climate shocks occur.
 This generates a spatial misallocation of labor that impedes economic development.
 The goal of this paper is to quantify the cost of these misallocations.
 To do this, we focus on Sub-Saharan Africa, a region heavily concerned by the impacts of global warming and that displays large fertility rates.
 Using reduced-form estimations, we start by documenting that droughts cause out-migration in African districts except in the poorest ones, where we find no effect.
 We build a quantitative spatial model of migration and trade combined with satellite and census data to analyze the aggregate implications of this result.
 We find that by 2050, 30 million potential migrants will be blocked by climate shocks, representing a strong welfare loss for the African economy.
-Our results further highlight important heterogeneity in the impacts of climate change across and within countries of the region.
+Our results further highlight important heterogeneity in the impacts of climate change across and within countries of the region.</p>
 </div>